THIS IS SAFER

 The University of Iowa collaborates with different researchers at SAFER, from several departments, on different topics.
 The University of Iowa has also a memorandum of understanding (MoU) with Chalmers on more enhanced collaboration on a general level including e.g. research activities, staff exchange, exchange of undergraduate and/or graduate students, exchange of academic material and participation in seminars.

 Chalmers, SAFER's host university, has a strategic cooperation in place, e.g. on guest research programmes and research.

-The key thrust of the Australia Driverless Vehicle Initiative is to build momentum by rapidly exploring the impacts and requirements of this new technology and accelerate the safe and successful introduction of driverless vehicles onto Australian roads.
+The key thrust of the Australia Driverless Vehicle Initiative is to build momentum by rapidly exploring the impacts and requirements of this new technology and accelerate the safe and successful introduction of driverless vehicles onto Australian and New Zeeland roads.
 SAFER is a supporting ADVI partner.